opdavies/drupal-vm-cli/README.md

 ## Usage

-With the `drupalvm-generate` command installed, you can now run it to generate your configuration file.
+With the `drupalvm` command installed, you can now run it to generate your configuration file.

 Each variable configurable with the application has an option that you can set when running the command.

 Here is an example with all of the options set beforehand:

 ```
-drupalvm-generate \
+drupalvm \
   --hostname=example.com \
   --machine-name=example \
   --ip-address=192.168.88.88 \